Learn About Dental for Seniors on Medicare

 Compare Prices and Coverage

-You might be tempted to compare plans based on monthly premiums or on coverage.
+You might be tempted to compare plans based on monthly premiums or coverage.
 If you want the best plan, you’ll need to look at coverage and cost together.
-When you do this, you’ll discover that one plan offering $2,000 in coverage only takes care of fillings, x-rays, and general cleanings while a different plan, that costs a little more for the same annual coverage, includes root canals, crowns, and bridges.
+When you do this, you’ll discover that one plan offering $2,000 in coverage only takes care of fillings, x-rays, and general cleanings while a different plan, which costs a little more for the same annual coverage, includes root canals, crowns, and bridges.

 Therefore, the first step is to use the dental work you already know you need or anticipate needing in the future to eliminate the plans that don’t provide the coverage you need.
 You’ll be really upset if you buy a plan that won’t pay for that crown you just broke or a root canal to get rid of a bad toothache.

-Research Your Local Networks
+Research Your Local Network Providers

 Even if you don’t currently have a dentist, do your research.
 Read some online reviews.
-For this, I prefer Yelp.com.
-Call a few top-rated dentists and ask them about the insurance policies they accept.
+For this, we prefer Yelp.com.
+Call a few top-rated network dentists and ask them about the insurance policies they accept.
 You need to make sure you can find a good, local provider who accepts the coverage that you want.

 Read the Fine Print